Guidelines for Earning a High School Equivalency diploma on the Basis of Earned College

 The student should apply to the school as a Part-Time Non-Degree Study student through our application page found here.

-The student must take any necessary placement tests offered through the Office of
+The student must take any necessary placement tests offered through the Testing Center.

 The student must complete 24 credits as specified above as a non-matriculated student